pyinstaller/pyinstaller/doc/development/coding-conventions.rst

 Coding conventions
 ===========================

-The |PyInstaller| project follows the :pep:`8` Style Guide for Python Code for new code.
+The PyInstaller project follows the :pep:`8` Style Guide for Python Code for new code.
 It uses yapf_ to do the bulk of the formatting (mostly putting spaces in the correct places) automatically and flake8_ to validate :pep:`8` rules which yapf_ doesn't cover.

-Before submitting changes to |PyInstaller|, please check your code with both tools.
+Before submitting changes to PyInstaller, please check your code with both tools.

 To install them run::